wjohn1483/NLUTimer/README.md

 Download this timer from [here](https://github.com/wjohn1483/NLUTimer/releases/download/v1.0/NLUTimer.app.zip), unzip it, right-click on `.app` file, and open it.

+**Note**: Your macOS need to be >= OSX 11.0 to have menu for choosing music.

 ## How to Use

 After open up this timer, it'll show a textfield for typing.
 Just input the amount of time that you want to countdown and press `Enter`.

 ![Textfield](./images/input_textfield.png)

-Click `Pause/Resume` to pause or resume the timer, click `Stop` to cancel the timer, and click `Quit` to quit this program.
+Click `Pause/Resume` to pause or resume the timer, click `Stop` to cancel the timer, click `Loop` to set a same timer while time's up, and click `Quit` to quit this program.

+You can choose which music to play while time's up by clicking `Choose music...` and selecting a music in menu below.

 Timer will show remaining time in menu bar.